 The U.S has made progress in negotiating key bilateral agreements for allies to host EPAA BMD assets.
 Romania and Poland have each agreed in principle to host an Aegis Ashore facility by 2015 and 2018, respectively.
-The U.S. must reach agreement with Romania and Poland on a supplemental Status of Forces Agreement and the Ballistic Missile Defense Agreement prior to construction of Aegis Ashore.^{2, 3} The U.S. already has supplemental Status of Forces Agreements with Romania and Poland that have been ratified by the host nations and therefore only lacks ratified Ballistic Missile Defense Agreements with both countries.
-According to State Department officials, the U.S. and Romania are in the process of negotiating the terms of their Ballistic Missile Defense Agreement for the previously planned European fixed interceptor site, has completed negotiations with the U.S. on an amended agreement that adjusts the existing agreement's language to accommodate the new plan of
+The U.S. must reach agreement with Romania and Poland on a supplemental Status of Forces Agreement and the Ballistic Missile Defense Agreement prior to construction of Aegis Ashore.
+The U.S. already has supplemental Status of Forces Agreements with Romania and Poland that have been ratified by the host nations and therefore only lacks ratified Ballistic Missile Defense Agreements with both countries.
+According to State Department officials, the U.S. and Romania are in the process of negotiating the terms of their Ballistic Missile Defense Agreement.
+Poland, having negotiated a prior Ballistic Missile Defense Agreement for the previously planned European fixed interceptor site, has completed negotiations with the U.S. on an amended agreement that adjusts the existing agreement's language to accommodate the new plan of